 What you see here is the Violet Bakery Chocolate Devil's Food Cake.
 The chocolate factor is deep and strong.
 The cake itself is rich, moist, and tender.
 It's exactly what you want when you're craving a homemade chocolate cake - an ace in that regard.

-But, because I brought back a beautiful brass cake server from Simon Marks in Jaipur, and because my birthday was just around the corner, and because Claire Ptak's Violet Bakery Cookbook was winking at me, I pulled my favorite mixing bowl from the shelf, and checked to see if I had enough buttermilk.
+I brought back a beautiful brass cake server from Simon Marks in Jaipur, and because my birthday was just around the corner, and because Claire Ptak's Violet Bakery Cookbook was winking at me, I pulled my favorite mixing bowl from the shelf, and checked to see if I had enough buttermilk.
 The devil's food cake was meant to be, I had all the ingredients on hand, and shy of the buttermilk, you probably do too.

 Violet Bakery Chocolate Devil's Food Cake